zendesk/ruby-kafka/README.md

 Note that only the API and configuration layers have any backwards compatibility guarantees – the other layers are considered internal and may change without warning.
 Don't use them directly.

+### Producer Design

+The producer is designed with resilience and operational ease of use in mind, sometimes at the cost of raw performance.
+For instance, the operation is heavily instrumented, allowing operators to monitor the producer at a very granular level.

+The producer has two main internal data structures: a list of _pending messages_ and a _message buffer_.
+When the user calls [`Kafka::Producer#produce`](http://www.rubydoc.info/gems/ruby-kafka/Kafka%2FProducer%3Aproduce), a message is appended to the pending message list, but no network communication takes place.
+This means that the call site does not have to handle the broad range of errors that can happen at the network or protocol level.
+Instead, those errors will only happen once [`Kafka::Producer#deliver_messages`](http://www.rubydoc.info/gems/ruby-kafka/Kafka%2FProducer%3Adeliver_messages) is called.
+This method will go through the pending messages one by one, making sure they're assigned a partition.
+This may fail for some messages, as it could require knowing the current configuration for the message's topic, necessitating API calls to Kafka.
+Messages that cannot be assigned a partition are kept in the list, while the others are written into the message buffer.
+The producer then figures out which topic partitions are led by which Kafka brokers so that messages can be sent to the right place – in Kafka, it is the responsibility of the client to do this routing.
+A separate _produce_ API request will be sent to each broker; the response will be inspected; and messages that were acknowledged by the broker will be removed from the message buffer.
+Any messages that were _not_ acknowledged will be kept in the buffer.

+If there are any messages left in either the pending message list _or_ the message buffer after this operation, [`Kafka::DeliveryFailed`](http://www.rubydoc.info/gems/ruby-kafka/Kafka/DeliveryFailed) will be raised.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.